obfuscation/documentation/README.md

 ====

-Pluggable Transports were defined by Tor, but some (FTEProxy, Meek) have already been adapted to other tools (Lantern, Psiphon.
+Pluggable Transports were defined by Tor, but some (FTEProxy, Meek) have already been adapted to other tools (Lantern, Psiphon).
 They are:

 * Standalone processes that accept traffic from a client and route it to a server